bryanvtran/supreme-autofill-chrome/README.md

 - This is just a basic Chrome extension for autofill.
 If there's enough interest, I may release a fully automated checkout extension.

 ## General Usage
+- Make a copy of the info.sample.js file in the js folder and name it info.js.
-- Updating billing info in info.js in a text editor (found in the js folder).
+- Updating billing info in info.js in a text editor.
 - Open Chrome Extensions in settings.
 - Click on load unpacked extension and select the project folder.
 - You're good to go!
 Just press the "`" key on the checkout page and your info will be filled out automatically.